Neptunbrunnen

 Nearby Attractions

-The Neptunbrunnen is ideally situated near several notable attractions in Munich.
-Here are a few must-visit places that are within walking distance:
+The Neptunbrunnen is ideally situated near several attractions that complement your visit:

 Insider Tips